 27. Reduce the number of times you eat out.
 You’ll easily save hundreds of dollars a year this way.

 28. Stop eating out.
 You’ll save even more money!

-29. If you must eat out, go for the mains on offer e.g. lunch specials and plain water.
-Don’t order anything extra.
+29. If you must eat out, go for the mains on offer e.g. lunch specials.
+Skip the entrees and desserts.

 30. Remember to read instructions on packaged foods like yogurt.
 For example, once opened, use within 3 days.
 Stick a note on your fridge door.

 31. Stretch ground beef with beans to make chili beans.

 32. Train your children not to waste food.
 Make it a habit for them to finish all the food on their plates.

 33. Use supermarket loyalty cards to get discounts for the things you need to buy.

 34. Visit farmers markets near closing time to get great discounted deals for produce.
 This is a favorite habit of mine 🙂

 35. When eating out, avoid ordering drinks.
 Ask for water instead.